School History

 Glenwood Preparatory School History

 During the Covid19 pandemic of 2020 Glenwood Prep introduced many safety measure at school to prevent the spread of the virus while still continuing with the everyday business of learning.
 Face masks, that cover the mouth and nose were mandatory.
-Daily temperature screening and hand sanitation stations across the school were part of a normal day.
-Classes were split to reduce numbers, and various venues around the school became temporary classrooms.
-The school also hired a large tent to meet the need for extra classrooms.
+Daily temperature screening and hand sanitation stations across the school

 A large diesel generator was installed to keep the school running during load shedding.